 ii.
 “Cyrus is preferred in order that Israel might be released.
 Cyrus shall have a kingdom, but only in order that God’s people may have their liberty.
 The Lord raises up one, and He puts down another.
 Behind all the drama of human events today there is a God who is planning for His church – through affliction and persecution, chastening and tribulation – to be perfected and prepared to inherit the Kingdom of God.”
 (Redpath)

 i.
-Proverbs 21:2 says, The king’s heart is in the hand of the LORD, like the rivers of water; He turns it wherever He wishes.
+Proverbs 21:1 says, The king’s heart is in the hand of the Lord, like the rivers of water; He turns it wherever He wishes.
 God can work in and through others in very unexpected ways.

 i.
 Isaiah’s point is that there are not two gods or forces in heaven, one good and one bad, as in a dualistic “yin and yang” sense.
-“Cyrus was a Persian, and Persian had a dualistic concept of God and th world.
+“Cyrus was a Persian, and Persians had a dualistic concept of God and the world.
 Their good god they called Ahura-mazda and the evil god Angra-mainya.
 The former had created the light, the second the darkness.”
 (Bultema)

 ii.
 But God has no opposite.
 Satan is not and has never been God’s opposite.
 There is one God.
 He is not the author of evil; evil is never “original,” but always a perversion of an existing good.
 Yet God is the allower of evil, and He uses it to accomplish His eternal purpose of bringing together all things in Jesus (Ephesians 3:8-11 and 1:9-10).
 If God could further His eternal purpose by allowing His Son to die a wicked, unjust death on a cross, then He knows how to use what He allows for His eternal purpose.

 iii.
 “Undoubtedly the Lord is no representative of evil as such, but He does make use of evil so that it may bring forth good.”
-(Calvin, cited in Butlema)
+(Calvin, cited in Bultema)

 iv.
 When God does great, miraculous things, it is easy to believe that He is in control.
 When times are hard and the trials heavy, we need to believe it all the more.